fabianozonta/Sales-Analysis-Estudo/README.md

 # Sales-Analysis-Estudo
-Study exercise of an electronics store
+Study exercise of an electronics store using Python, Pandas as Matplotlib